eric97li/idehuh-app/README.md

 *Analyze interesting ideas questions as well as the data from other modes made by the asker/proposer (voting bar percentages, evaluating an image, video).

+Rank?
+Rewards?
+Having high rank means your insight is consistently highly rated.
+This can be very valuable for companies, marketing, ads, products.
+I anticipate once companies learn more of the app revenue will flow to the app, and those with high rating for their opinions with companies can gain incentives for their opinions.
+This will create a great feedback loop of great ideas/questions/responses.
+Win for the app users, companies, and the world!

 RUNNING THE APPLICATION:

 The app currently only works on android device.